DWFlanagan/ntrh/10-chapter_of_lists.md

 **Crib Sheet.**

-This can be loosely identified as notes for an \`\`open book'' test, but we advise against carrying into a test any textbook unless the course is Assembler, in which case the description of the entire IBM 360/70 instruction set might be slightly useful.
+This can be loosely identified as notes for an "open book" test, but we advise against carrying into a test any textbook unless the course is Assembler, in which case the description of the entire IBM 360/70 instruction set might be slightly useful.
 If it's for a course like Physics I, bring a magnifying glass so you can read what you microprinted the night before.

 **A Picture of an Authoritative Intellectual.**